On zero divisors and prime elements of po-semirings

 (1) {\it ACC holds for elements of $A$ if and only if ACC holds for hereditary ideals of $A$.}

 (2) {\it If DCC holds for hereditary ideals of $A$, then DCC also holds for elements of $A$.
-The converse holds, if there is the concept of an infinite sum of elements in $A$ and any hereditary ideal $I$ is closed under taking infinite sums. }
+The converse holds, if $A$ has the completeness property and any hereditary ideal $I$ is closed under taking infinite sums. }